luispuerto/luispuerto-net/_pages/resume.md

 *You can download the most recent version of my résumé in pdf in <http://pdf-resume.luispuerto.net>{: style="color: steelblue"} or at the [bottom of this page](#pdf-résumé){: style="color: steelblue"}.*{: style="color: grey; font-size: 80%"}

-## Profile and Objective
+## Profile

-I am a dynamic and versatile Forest Engineer from Spain with more than 10 years of diverse and wide experience in GIS, remote sensing and data analysis.
-I have been working lately on research projects involving LiDAR, biomass and R language.
-I have experience working internationally, in different fields related to technology and interdisciplinary teams.
-I have great ability to learn, and I have an analytical mind.
-I am mainly looking for challenging projects related to GIS, remote sensing technologies and new ways to acquire data where I can use my background and skills, learning new ones in the process.
+Hi, my name is Luis Puerto and I’m a dynamic and versatile Forest Engineer from Spain with more than 10 years of diverse and wide experience in GIS, remote sensing and data analysis.
+I have been working lately on research projects involving LiDAR, biomass, R language and trade data.
+I have experience working internationally, with a wide range of technologies and in interdisciplinary teams.
+I have great ability to learn and an analytical mind.
+I am mainly looking for challenging projects related to GIS, remote sensing and data analysis where I can use my background and skills, learning new ones in the process.

 ## Education